 Registration for the 2021 Roof and Porch Repair Program lottery closed at 5 p.m.
 Thursday, May 21, 2020.

-An in-person or virtual lottery drawing for all registrants will take place at 9 a.m. on Thursday, July 23, 2020 to determine who will receive the one-time service.
-Details about the event will be released by the end of June.
+The lottery drawing took place on Thursday, July 23, 2020 to determine who will receive the one-time service.
+The video is now available on the Department of Housing's YouTube page.

 All who registered for the lottery will be informed of their status by mail three to four weeks after the drawing.
 Additionally, a list of selected properties for the 2021 program will be posted on this webpage in August.